 A native of Princeton, New Jersey, Bolster was one of the finest athletes in Denison history.
 Twice named the school’s Most Valuable Swimmer, he won an NCAA Championship in the 200 butterfly in 1976, five conference titles in the 100 and 200 butterfly, and was a six-time NCAA Division III All-America.
 He also starred in soccer and lacrosse, earning four letters in each of the three sports.
 He graduated in 1977.

 Selected in the first round of the 1977 North American Soccer League draft by the Connecticut Bicentennials, he played two years with Connecticut and Washington.
 He then utilized an NCAA Postgraduate Scholarship and earned a master’s degree in higher education administration from the University of Michigan in 1980.

 Bolster thrives on athletic competition.
 He has twice placed fifth in world championship triathlon races, and he has completed the Ironman distance race on Martha’s Vineyard.
 In addition to triathlons, Bolster has been a competitive cyclist, with several top ten Master’s finishes, including ninth in 1996 at the prestigious Tour of Killington, a five-day stage bicycle race.
 In 2006, he completed the five mountain stages of the Tour de France.

 Bolster lives in Manhattan with his wife, Sharon Rose Kelly, an exercise physiologist.
-Members of large families – he is one of 14 children, she is one of 12 – they have three sons: Jake, 16, Luke, 15, and Clay, 13.
+Members of large families – he is one of 14 children, she is one of 12 – they have three sons: Jake, Luke, and Clay.